GEO for developers: what gets cited by ChatGPT and Perplexity

 A tool is what the model can call.
 MCP is who already built a tool pack for GitHub, databases, the cloud, and so on.

 Without MCP you describe every function yourself.
 With MCP you connect a server and get a bundle of capabilities.
+To learn MCP hands-on, see the Anthropic Academy courses review (intro and advanced MCP tracks).

 If the write → check → refine loop is already familiar, next steps:

-In production, prompts are tested on example sets and scored against criteria — not eyeballed once.
+In production, prompts are tested on example sets and scored against criteria, not eyeballed once.

-More terms: RAG, embeddings, RLHF, fine-tuning, and others — in the AI and LLM glossary.
+More terms: RAG, embeddings, RLHF, fine-tuning, and others, in the AI and LLM glossary.

-Subscribe and get one new post about code, design and shipping — straight to
+Subscribe and get one new post about code, design and shipping — straight to your inbox.
+No filler, no growth hacks.

-You're in.
-Check your inbox.
+You're almost in.
+Check your inbox to confirm.

 No spam.
 Unsubscribe anytime.